 Reimbursement agreements have been established for a Public Reimbursement/Credit Agreement, Private Reimbursement Agreement, and Wastewater Reimbursement Agreement.
-No reimbursement payments were made in 2022, and the City expects the first reimbursement payments to occur in 2023.
+The first reimbursement payments were made in 2023 towards the Wastewater Reimbursement Agreement.
+No payments have been made yet under the Public or Private transportation infrastructure reimbursement agreement.

 Tract 3089 is meeting the City's agricultural land preservation requirements through a combination of onsite easements and payment of in-lieu fees.
-In compliance with the DA and the entitlement documents, Phase 1 has satisfied its agricultural mitigation obligations by providing in-lieu fees which have been paid in-full.
+Avila Ranch shall compensate for the development of onsite agricultural lands and meet the open space objectives of the General Plan by dedicating and preserving at least 50 acres of onsite or offsite open space or agricultural land.
+In compliance with the DA and the entitlement documents, Phase 1 has satisfied its agricultural mitigation obligations by providing inlieu fees for purchase of dedications offsite, which have been paid in-full.
 Onsite agricultural conservation easements will be provided along Buckley Road with subsequent map phases.

-Although the DA also addresses financing issues in great detail, compliance with these provisions will be addressed at the end of Fiscal Year 2022-2023 (end of June 2023) in a separate agenda item related to activities under the Community Facilities District (CFD) that was created pursuant to the DA.
+Although the DA also addresses financing issues in great detail, compliance with these provisions will be addressed at the end of Fiscal Year 2023-2024 (end of June 2024) in a separate agenda item related to activities under the Community Facilities District (CFD) that was created pursuant to the DA.

 Attachment A summarizes the project's current compliance status with respect to relevant provisions of the DA.
-As of February 2023, the developer is in compliance with all applicable requirements of the DA with respect to project milestones.
-As is the case with the MMRP, compliance with many provisions that are keyed to later project activities or phases cannot be determined at this time.
+As of the end of February 2024, the developer is in compliance with all applicable requirements of the DA with respect to project milestones.
+As is the case with the MMRP, compliance with provisions that are keyed to later project activities or phases cannot be determined at this time.